What is happening here?

 A new computational foundation

-The objective is to establish a theoretical and engineering base for a different paradigm, and build the systems and tools that follow from it.
+The objective is a theoretical and engineering base for a different computational paradigm, and the systems and tools that follow from it.
+The research program states the tests this has to pass.

 How the laboratory operates

-The research programme defines the questions.
+The research program defines the questions.
 The doctrine defines the methodological standards: what assumptions the lab will not make, what evidence it requires, and how results are expected to pass into working systems.

 Scientific motivation

 Transformers, diffusion models, and their variants were discovered empirically and then scaled.
-They work, but they were never derived from physical or mathematical law.
-The field has powerful systems and no theoretical foundation.
+They work, but no derivation says they are the right shape: statistical learning theory can analyze parts of their behavior after the fact, and it did not produce them.
 ENKAIDU starts from the position that computation and learning are physical processes governed by entropy, energy, and wave dynamics, and that correct architectures can be derived from these laws instead of guessed at and tested.
 If this derivation succeeds, the resulting systems will not be better versions of current ones.
 They will be different in kind.

 Start from physical law, not architectural convention.
 Thermodynamics, statistical mechanics, and information theory impose hard constraints on any learning system.
 These constraints define the structure from which architectures are derived.